frangucc/thenodechronbook/README.md

 * 250 teachers representing close to 250 schools purchased the book unaware that they were part of a survey.
 Each were shipped the first edition and given a month to analyze the book.
 After the first month they were given a survey.
 Of the 250 surveys sent, 226 responded within a week.

-96% of the respondands answered three simple questions .
+* 96% of the respondands answered three simple questions .

-How likely are you to push to make this required reading for your STEM program?
+* How likely are you to push to make this required reading for your STEM program?

-How likely are you to recommend this to parents interested in their kids learning about electronics, coding and computer engineering?
+* How likely are you to recommend this to parents interested in their kids learning about electronics, coding and computer engineering?

-How likely are you to purchase more products from us in the future?
+* How likely are you to purchase more products from us in the future?

-Here were the results of the survey.
+**Here were the results of the survey. **

+--- Add graphs

+-- SKIP to preface.

 In 2017, Gamifyed will continue to invest in it's vision to become the leading cultural curator for classrooms and homes where ECE is quickly becoming a top priority.
 With 50 billion IoT Devices to come online by the year 2020 and each field becoming an information technology field, the prospect of a new "academy" style cultural movement for kids and teenagers could be huge.